DeustoKom/MSGW25-template/README.md

-# MSGW Project deliverable 4: timeline
+# MSGW25 Project deliverable 4: timeline

 To create your own timeline for this project deliverable, you will need: